- What This Article Covers

 Thank You Letters

-You may think that thank you notes are “old school”, but they are not.
+You may think thank you notes are “old school,” but they are not.
 While a generic thank you note is a waste of time, a targeted thank you note can make all of the difference in you getting to the next round in your interview process.
 What, exactly, is a “targeted thank you note”?
-A targeted thank you note is a note that lets the interviewer(s) know that you listened during the interview (by repeating some of what you discussed) and it’s your opportunity to remind the interviewer why you are the best person for the job.
+A targeted thank you note is a note that lets the interviewer(s) know that you listened during the interview (by repeating some of what you discussed).
+It’s your opportunity to remind the interviewer why you are the best person for the job.

 Why you should send a thank you note